 Messaging in Google Photos is still fairly new and rudimentary, but it's easy enough to start using with anyone else who uses the app.
 It uses the same sharing menu that previously required creating entire albums and quickly starts to feel like second nature.

 - Open Google Photos and tap any image or video in your gallery that you'd like to share.

 - Tap the Share icon in the bottom left corner.

-- Under Send in Google Photos, tap the name of the user you want to message.
-You can create a group to message multiple people at once, or tap more to search by phone number or email address.
+- Under Send in Google Photos, tap the name or email address of the user you want to message.
+You can also create a group to message multiple people at once.

 - You'll be taken to the new messaging screen with a thumbnail preview of your photo.
 Tap send or write out a message to go along with the image.